phun-ky/phun-ky.github.io/src/assets/posts/2008-04-16-latest-distro-from-norway-draco-0.3.0-released.md

 tags: []
 ---

-The latest Draco Linux distro is out!
-Fresh from Norway.

 Draco GNU/Linux is a distribution based on Slackware Linux and "pkgsrc", a package management system developed by NetBSD.